 In the second instance, when the non-permanence of the amendment is discovered only when the case is reached for action, similar steps are taken, but action on the case is not held up, the requirement for a permanent copy of the amendment being included in the Office action.

 Xeroprinting or good carbon copies on satisfactory paper are acceptable.
 But see In re Application Papers Filed Jan.
 20, 1956, 706 O.G.
+4.

-4. 714.08 Telegraphic Amendment When a telegram amendment is received it is placed in the file but not entered.
+714.08 Telegraphic Amendment

+When a telegraphic amendment is received, the telegram is placed in the file but not entered.
 If confirmation of this amendment by a properly signed formal amendment does not follow in due time, the applicant is notified that proper confirmation is required; otherwise, the telegram will not be accepted as a response to the former Office action.
 If he does confirm promptly, the amendment is entered.
 (See Exparte Wheary, 1913 C.D.
 253; 197 O.G.
 534.)

 The same test as to completeness of response applies to an amendment sent by telegraph as to one sent by mail.
 See 714.02.

-714.09 Amendments Before First Office Action An amendment filed before the first Office action, even one filed along with the original application, does not enjoy the status of part of the original disclosure.
+714.09 Amendments Before First Office Action

+An amendment filed before the first Office action, even one filed along with the original application, does not enjoy the status of part of the original disclosure.
 See 608.04(b).

-In the case of Rule 147 (unexecuted) applications, an amendment stating that, "This is a division of application Serial No. \\\\\, filed \\\\\." should accompany the application, but no other amendments to the specification or drawing should be requested until the application has received its serial number and filing date.
-714.10 Claims Added in Excess of Filing Fee That part of Public Law 89-83, approved on July 24, 1965, pertaining to claims presented after an application is filed, does not apply to applications filed before October 25, 1965.
+In the case of Rule 147 (unexecuted) applications, an amendment stating that, "This is a division of application Serial No., filed." should accompany the application, but no other amendments to the specification or drawing should be requested until the application has received its serial number and filing date.

+714.10 Claims Added in Excess of Filing Fee

+The new Fee Act, effective October 25, 1965, provides for the presentation of claims added in excess of filing fee.
+On payment of an additional fee (see 607), these excess claims may be presented any time after the application is filed, which of course, includes the time before the first action.
+This provision, it should be emphasized, does not apply in the case of applications filed before October 25, 1965.
 In the case of applications filed before October 25, 1965 an amendment presenting claims after filing but before the application is reached for action ordinarily will not be entered (in whole or in part) if the new total of claims would exceed the number covered by the filing fee.
-The fact of, and reasons for, non-entry shall be included in the first action.
-(Basis: Notices of August 18, 1928, and February 19, 1965.)
-Under the new fee Act which took effect October 25, 1965, certain fees may be due with amendments which increase the total number of claims or which increase the number of independent claims.
-This new provision does not apply in the case of amendments presented in applications filed before October 25, 1965.
-714.11 Amendment Filed During Interference Proceedings See 1111.05.
+The fact of, and reasons for, nonentry shall be included in the first action.

+714.11 Amendment Filed During Interference Proceedings